ossrs/oryx/DEVELOPER.md

   aaPanel --> nginx;
 ```

-> Note: This is an optional workflow for user to use aaPanel to deploy srs-cloud.
+> Note: This is an optional workflow for user to use aaPanel to deploy srs-stack.